Act, Sense, Act: Learning Active Perception from Large-Scale Egocentric Human Data

 \subsection{Model Architecture}

-We build CoMe-VLA upon Qwen3-VL-2B \cite{bai2025qwen3vltechnicalreport}, to leverage strong visual understanding and semantic reasoning.
-Following $\pi_0$ and $\pi_{0.5}$ \cite{black2024pi_0,black2025pi_0_5}, we design a flow-matching action decoder at the backend, complemented by a proprioceptive memory encoder.
+We build CoMe-VLA upon Qwen3-VL-2B \cite{bai2025qwen3vltechnicalreport} in GR00T \cite{bjorck2025gr00t} style, to leverage strong visual understanding and semantic reasoning.
 CoMe-VLA takes as input the temporal (historical and current) egocentric visual observations, task descriptions, a cognitive token, and temporal proprioceptive states.
 These inputs are processed to predict an action chunk of $K$ future actions $\mathbf{A}_t \in \mathbb{R}^{K\times29}$.
 Each action vector within the chunk comprises the Cartesian position and 6D rotation representation \cite{rot6d} for the viewpoint and bimanual end-effectors, along with scalar bimanual gripper states.
-Concretely, CoMe-VLA approximates information gain and decision branching through learnable cognition and memory mechanisms in a data-driven manner, elaborated as follows.
+Concretely, CoMe-VLA realizes the information-seeking and decision-branching behaviors of active perception through learnable cognition and memory mechanisms, elaborated as follows.

-\textbf{Cognitive Auxiliary Head.} While active perception is fundamentally driven by information gain as defined in Eq. \eqref{eq:ig}, explicitly calculating this in high-dimensional visual spaces is computationally intractable.
-We therefore introduce a lightweight cognitive auxiliary head that serves as a learnable proxy for this objective.
-By appending a cognitive token \texttt{[COG]} to the input sequence, the model aggregates visual and semantic histories to predict a binary cognitive label $c_t$, which signals the perceptual resolution of uncertainty, e.g., a sudden change of information such as a target transitioning from being hidden to manipulable.